Are You Ready to Find a Drug Detox Center in Atlanta, GA?

 Rapid Opioid Detox and Medical Detox

-Atlanta residents seeking safe and successful rapid detox have been coming to The Waismann Method® in Southern California for 20 years.
+Atlanta residents seeking safe and successful rapid detox have been coming to The Waismann Method® in Southern California for over 22 years.
 Those desiring the most comfortable detox possible, where the staff treats them with dignity and respect, seek out our world-renowned treatment.
 Our highly experienced medical director admits all patients to a full service, accredited hospital where he can monitor them and provide the medical support that other facilities can’t.

 The medical director customizes all treatment plans according to the needs of the patient.
 This means there are no pre-determined limits on the time needed for proper recovery.
 With that said, most patients complete detox and the post-detox stay at our private recovery center in a total of 7 to 10 days.